MicroEJ/VEEPort-Ambiq-Apollo4PlusEVB/README.rst

 Logs output
 -----------

-MicroEJ platform uses the virtual UART from the |BOARD_NAME|
+MicroEJ VEE Port uses the virtual UART from the |BOARD_NAME|
 USB port.
 A COM port is automatically mounted when the board is plugged to a computer using USB cable.
 All board logs are available through this COM port.